 signaling protocols other than SIP.

-charter can complete its defined goals in a timely fashion.
+complete its defined goals in a timely fashion.

 2.10.1.
 Example Oddities That Need Definition